Updated July 1, 2020 with new DOL FAQs on COVID-19 testing.

 Note: The IRS has confirmed that HDHPs, which are generally prohibited from providing benefits before an individual’s deductible is met, are permitted to provide benefits associated with the testing and treatment of COVID-19 without a deductible, or with a deductible below the minimum deductible for an HDHP.
 This applies to expenses incurred on or after January 1, 2020.
 For more, see IRS Notice 2020-29 and IRS Notice 2020-15 on HDHPs and Expenses Related to COVID-19.

 Reimbursement for COVID-19 Testing: The CARES Act also requires group health plans to reimburse providers for the COVID-19 testing based on their negotiated rate, if a rate was in place before the COVID-19 public health emergency.
 If no such negotiated rate was in place, group health plans are required to reimburse providers based on the rate published on the provider’s website (which providers are required to post).
 Employers with self-insured healthcare plans should be aware of the required reimbursement rates for COVID-19 testing when administering their plan.
+For additional details on plan reimbursement, see Questions 9 and 10 in the DOL FAQs.

 Required Plan Amendments and Notice Requirements: Employer healthcare plans must provide for any COVID-19 testing and associated provider visit for free after March 18, 2020, or any earlier date required under an applicable state order.
 Accordingly, employer plan documents that describe the benefits that are covered under the plan (i.e. the insurance carrier’s evidence of coverage “EOC” or summary plan description “SPD”) may need to be amended to reflect this new benefit.
 Carriers may be working to automatically amend their EOCs to reflect this required change.